ajmarrugos/holbertonschool-higher_level_programming/0x0C-python-almost_a_circle/README.md

 ## Python: Almost A Circle

-A project that helps us to review different kinds of data, class structures that will have built-in features as:
+A project that helps us to review different kinds of data and class structures.
+This exercies could be interpreted as the base of a Relational Data Model.

+Classes will have the following Private instance Attributes:

-- ID
+- "id" (for indexing)
-- Size values: "Height" and "Weight"
+- "width" and "height" (size values)
-- Position values: 'x' and 'y'
+- "x" and "y" (position values)
-- Sizes

-For this we will implement:
-- Object classes with heritances
-- List of objects
+Features implemented for this classes:
-- Directories
+- Heritances
+- Getter and Setter methods
+- Data validation method for Setters
+- Area calculation method for Rectangle class

 ### Models